Altair200333/GitMultiFetch/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This program allows shows if repositiories are up to date
+This program shows if repositiories are up to date

 Just drag & drop folderes into the window